thoughtbot/superglue/README.md

 json.heading @greeting

-# `defer: true` will no-op the following block on a direct
+# `defer: :auto` will no-op the following block on a direct
 # visit, use null as a standin value, and append additional
 # javascript in the response to fetch only this content node
 # (no-oping other sibiling blocks) and graft it in the right
 # place on the client side.
-json.dashboard(defer: true) do
+json.dashboard(defer: :auto) do
   sleep 10
   json.num_of_views 100
 end